Distributional Reinforcement Learning with Dual Expectile-Quantile Regression: Introduction

 \section{Introduction}

-Distributional reinforcement learning (RL)~\citep{distributional-book} aims to maintain an estimate of the full distribution of expected return rather than only the mean.
-It can be used to better capture the uncertainty in the transition matrix of the environment~\citep{c51}, as well as the stochasticity of the policy being evaluated, which may enable faster and more stable training by making better use of the data samples~\citep{mavrin2019distributional}.
+Distributional reinforcement learning (RL)~\citep{distributional-book} aims to maintain an estimate of the full distribution of expected returns rather than only the mean.
+Compared to a mean-based approach, it can be used to better capture the uncertainty in the transition matrix of the environment~\citep{c51}, as well as the stochasticity of the policy being evaluated, which may enable faster and more stable training by making better use of the data samples~\citep{mavrin2019distributional}.

-Non-parametric approximations of the return distribution learned by quantile regression have proven very effective in several domains~\citep{iqn, qr-dqn, fqf}, when combined with deep RL agents such as deep Q-networks (DQN)~\citep{dqn} or soft actor-critic (SAC)~\citep{sac}.
+Non-parametric approximations of the return distribution learned by quantile regression have proven to be very effective in several domains~\citep{iqn, qr-dqn, fqf}, when combined with deep RL agents such as deep Q-networks (DQN)~\citep{dqn} or soft actor-critic (SAC)~\citep{sac}.
 They come with the major advantage of providing guarantees for the convergence of distributional policy estimation~\citep{qr-dqn}, and in certain cases, of convergence to the optimal policy~\citep{rowland2023analysis}, all while requiring few assumptions on the shape of the return distribution and demonstrating strong empirical performance~\citep{iqn, fqf}.
 However, the best-performing quantile-based agents are often obtained by replacing the original quantile regression loss function, i.e., an asymmetric $L_1$ loss, by an asymmetric Huber loss, i.e., a hybrid $L_1$-$L_2$ loss.
-By doing so, distributional guarantees vanish.
+By doing so, distributional guarantees vanish, as the proofs proposed in previous work relied on the $L_1$-based quantile regression~\citep{distributional-book, qr-dqn}.
 Critically, we show in Section~\ref{sec:atari} that the estimated distributions collapse to their mean in practice.
 In this paper, \textit{we propose a different approach, based on both quantile and expectile regression, that matches the performance of Huber-based agents while preserving distributional estimation guarantees and avoiding distributional collapse in practice.}